YangLabHKUST/mfair/README.md

 <!-- badges: end -->

-Methods for matrix factorization to leverage auxiliary information based on the paper [MFAI](https://doi.org/10.48550/arXiv.2303.02566).
+Methods for matrix factorization to leverage auxiliary information based on the paper [MFAI: A scalable Bayesian matrix factorization approach to leveraging auxiliary information](https://doi.org/10.48550/arXiv.2303.02566).
 The name of the package `mfair` comes from **Matrix Factorization with Auxiliary Information in R**.

 ## Installation